EvanTian233/Leetcode-solutions/README.md

     <br /> ans[0] = map.get(nums[i+1]);

 * Array questions:
-  <br /> Try to use two pointers from the beginning and the bacl like lo and hi.
+  <br /> Try to use two pointers from the beginning and the back like lo and hi.

 ## 2019-09-11